nccgroup/singularity/Readme.md

 # Singularity of Origin

+NEW (2020-03-30): New blog post investigating the [impact of DoH on DNS rebinding attacks](https://research.nccgroup.com/2020/03/30/impact-of-dns-over-https-doh-on-dns-rebinding-attacks/).
+TL;DR: DoH (DNS over HTTPS) has no effect on rebinding attacks and protections advertised by providers can be bypassed.

 NEW!
 The WebRTC leak, which permitted to obtain the internal IP address of a target machine has been fixed in recent version of Google Chrome and Apple Safari.
 It still works on Firefox.

 NEW!
 Check out our [DEF CON 27 video](https://youtu.be/y9-0lICNjOQ) and BSidesLV presentation at [State of DNS Rebinding: Attack & Prevention Techniques and